cribstina/desafio-radix/README.md

 ## Features

 - **Line Chart Visualisation**: the application returns a line chart showing different sensor data over time.
-It is possible to filter the values by Equipment Id and change the visualisation intervals by clicking the available buttons (last 24h, last 48h, last week and last month).
+It is possible to filter the values by Equipment ID and change the visualization intervals by clicking the available buttons (last 24 hours, last 48 hours, last week and last month).

 - **CSV Upload**: The API provides an endpoint for uploading CSV files containing the respective columns: equipmentId; timestamp; value.
 This feature allows for manual late insertion of data (past current timestamp) in case sensors stop working.